Autonomous stabilization of remote entanglement in a cascaded quantum network

 Previous theoretical work has proposed approaches for engineering two-qubit dissipation that can stabilize distance-independent entanglement.
 A suitable bath for this task can be realized by distributing two-mode squeezed vacuum~\cite{kraus_discrete_2004} or coupling qubits radiatively to a unidirectional waveguide~\cite{krauter_entanglement_2011,stannigel_drivendissipative_2012a,pichler_quantum_2015a}.
-An experimental demonstration of these schemes has, to date, remained elusive.
-The crucial difficulty for implementing them is the precise tailoring of the required two-qubit dissipation: First, the correlated, nonlocal dissipation must strongly dominate over any local loss, demanding an efficient distribution of correlated noise.
+An experimental demonstration of these schemes has, however, remained elusive.
+The crucial difficulty for implementing them is the precise tailoring of the required two-qubit dissipation: First, the correlated, nonlocal dissipation must strongly dominate over any local loss, which requires an efficient distribution of correlated noise.
 Second, loss and excitation must be matched correctly for both qubits in order to stabilize an entangled target state.
-Because our goal is the entanglement of independent devices, these challenges additionally raise the broader question of how to realize the desired correlated dissipation without demanding fine-tuned symmetries between the remote qubits.
+Because our goal is the entanglement of independent devices, these challenges additionally raise the broader question of how to realize the desired correlated dissipation without requiring fine-tuned symmetries between the remote qubits.